 Students use knowledge, problem-solving abilities, and critical thinking skills to engage in the inquiry process.
 Students apply these skills to civics, history, economics, and geography at each grade level.
-Disciplinary concepts are taught in conjunction with inquiry skills.
-Because these standards are grade specific, teachers should focus on standards at their grade level.
-The theme is used as a framework for incorporating the social science standards across content areas.
-Future work includes teachers identifying the specific disciplinary concepts related to identified themes, and researching curriculum materials.
+Because these standards are grade specific, teachers focus on standards at their grade level.
+The themes above are used as a framework for incorporating the social science standards across content areas.

 Students receive both art and music education weekly.
 All students experience the arts through creation and performance.
-Instruction is aligned to the new Illinois Arts Standards and focus on self-discipline, self-confidence and self-reflection.
-Students produce quality work at different stages of the creative making process which includes both the presenting and interpretation stages.
-Through the arts, students acquire 21st Century Learning Skills such as critical thinking.
-They explore and synthesize knowledge from other content areas such as mathematics and social science.
+Instruction is based on the Illinois Arts Standards and focus on self-discipline, self-confidence and self-reflection.
+Students produce quality work at different stages of the creative process which includes both the presenting and interpretation stages.
+Through the arts, students acquire 21st Century Learning Skills such as critical thinking and explore and incorporate knowledge from other content areas such as mathematics and social science.

-Multi-Tiered System of Supports (MTSS) is a systemic, continuous-improvement framework in which data-based problem solving and decision-making is practiced across all levels of the educational system for supporting all students.
+Multi-Tiered System of Supports (MTSS) is a systemic, continuous-improvement framework in which data-based problem solving and decision-making is practiced to support all students.

 - Enrichment & Acceleration Programs